Kars4Kids

-Kars4Kids is an American Jewish 501(c)(3) nonprofit car donation organization based in Lakewood, New Jersey in the United States.
-It states that its mission is to fund "educational, developmental, and recreational programs for Jewish youth and their families." through programs largely facilitated by its sister charity Oorah, which focuses exclusively on Jewish children and families.
+Kars4Kids is an American Jewish 501(c)(3) nonprofit car donation organization based in Lakewood, New Jersey.
+It states that its mission is to fund "educational, developmental, and recreational programs for Jewish youth and their families".
+This is provided through programs largely facilitated by its sister charity Oorah, an Orthodox Jewish outreach (kiruv) organization that focuses on Jewish youth and the families thereof.
 It was founded in 1994 and is currently headed by Eliyahu Mintz.

 Background

-Kars4Kids is a nonprofit organization with 501(c)(3) status, operating in the United States, Canada and Israel.
-Kars4Kids takes donations of cars, boats, yachts and real estate, accepting over 40,000 cars annually.
+Kars4Kids is a nonprofit organization with 501(c)(3) status, operating in the United States, Canada, and Israel.
+Kars4Kids was originally the name of the vehicle donation effort of the organization Joy for Our Youth; in 2014, that organization took Kars4Kids as its official name.
+Kars4Kids takes donations of cars, boats, yachts and real estate, which are then auctioned for salvage.
+The organization accepts over 40,000 cars annually.
 In 2018, Kars4Kids reported revenue of $65.6 million and expenses of $59.8 million.
 Donations to Kars4Kids benefit Oorah, a national nonprofit organization whose stated mission is "to give Jewish children and their families opportunities to become active and productive members of their communities".